 Another study estimated that If you’re sitting in the shade of an umbrella in summer in the middle of the day with no other protection, you could still burn in 2 hours.

-They’re particularly good for protecting against direct UV, but that 60% diffuse UV from the sky is what gets you – they’re usually good at blocking the circle of sky right above your head, but UV is coming in all around.
+They’re particularly good for protecting against direct UV, but that 60% diffuse UV from the sky is what gets you.
+They’re usually good at blocking the circle of sky right above your head, but UV is also coming in all around from the rest of the sky “dome”.

 If you’re in a high sun exposure situation, then remember the Swiss cheese layers and use multiple types of sun protection rather than just relying on one type.
 High sun exposure includes the obvious situations like going to the beach and exercising in the sun, but also when you’re at the snow since the ground reflects a lot of UV.